 These differences between the two bugs make it difficult to parallel treatment styles between the two.
 It is recommended that you seek other forms of pest control if you are struggling with fleas.

 Heat Treatments for Bed Bugs

-But, if the answer to your question, “Do I have bed bug bites?” is yes, then we are the best solution for you!
+If you have evaluated all of the facts and consulted the appropriate resources and determine that you are actually facing a bed bug infestation, then we are the best solution for you!
 Heat treatments kill bed bugs in every stage of their life cycle, even the eggs.
 We offer heater rentals so you can affordably treat your own home.
-Or in Indiana and New England, we offer full-service treatments where we do all the work!
+If rentals are not the route for you, we offer full-service treatments in New England where we do all the work!

-Just give us a call.
+If you have any reason to be concerned about bed bugs, just give us a call.
 We offer a free phone consultation to determine the best treatment plan for you.
 While we can’t answer the question, “Do I have bed bug bites?” with absolute certainty, we can help you determine if there are other signs of bed bugs in your home.
 And we want to help you get rid of them, if you do!
 We are here to help you get rid of bed bugs for good.

 If you have any other questions, feel free to check out our FAQ page HERE.